 This SEA will focus on the differences between Plan B and the project that was proposed in the 2013 SEA (Figure 1).
-Major changes include: modifications to the alignment of the Southern Embankment, including the location of the Red River and Wild Rice River Structures and the addition of culverts where the Southern Embankment crosses Wolverton Creek, as well as allowing RS37' through Fargo and Moorhead during the 1% ACE flood event.
+Changes include: modifications to the alignment of the Southern Embankment, including the location of the Red River and Wild Rice River Structures and the addition of culverts where the Southern Embankment crosses Wolverton Creek, as well as allowing RS37' through Fargo and Moorhead during the 1% ACE flood event.
 Reference to the 2013 SEA and the FEIS are used frequently and are intended to increase the brevity and readability of this document.

 Figure 1.
 Proposed modifications to the Project since the 2013 Supplemental Environmental Assessment.
-Draft Supplemental Environmental Assessment #2